-- 1. Site plans, site elevations, and site sections showing the location of the major public views (i.e. views from the site perimeter or nearest public road to the east, west, south, and north property lines and views to the escarpment), - 2.
-View analysis that illustrate the expected impact of structure height on major public views given the relationship of slopes, building heights, setbacks, escarpment height, and view corridors. - 3.
-Analysis and demonstration of at least 1 of the techniques required by Subsection 14-16-3-6(E)(3) (i.e. height/slope, view corridors, or height/slope/setback) to minimize the impact of additional structure height on views to and from the escarpment. - 4.
+( 6-6(N)(2)(e) A Variance - EPC may not be granted until after any necessary Conditional Use Approvals are obtained pursuant to Subsection 14-16-6-6(A). ( 6-6(N)(2)(f) Any Variances granted that are associated with a Site Plan shall be noted on the approved Site Plan.
+6-6(N)(2)(g) Requests for a Variance to structure height in Subsection 14-16-3- 6(E) (Northwest Mesa Escarpment - VPO-2) shall at a minimum include all of the following: 1.
+Site plans, site elevations, and site sections showing the location of the major public views (i.e. views from the site perimeter or nearest public road to the east, west, south, and north property lines and views to the escarpment), 2.
+View analysis that illustrate the expected impact of structure height on major public views given the relationship of slopes, building heights, setbacks, escarpment height, and view corridors.
+3. Analysis and demonstration of at least 1 of the techniques required by Subsection 14-16-3-6(E)(3) (i.e. height/slope, view corridors, or height/slope/setback) to minimize the impact of additional structure height on views to and from the escarpment.
 A Grading and Drainage Plan that has been approved by the City Engineer.

-6-6(N)(3) Review and Decision Criteria

-6-6(N)(3)(a) General

-An application for a Variance - EPC shall be approved if it meets all of the following criteria: 522
+6-6(N)(3) Review and Decision Criteria ( 6-6(N)(3)(a) General An application for a Variance - EPC shall be approved if it meets all of the following criteria.

-- 1. There are special circumstances applicable to a single lot that are not self-imposed and that do not apply generally to other property in the same zone district and vicinity, including but not limited to size, shape, topography, location, surroundings, physical characteristics, natural forces, or by government eminent domain actions for which no compensation was paid.
-Such special circumstances of the lot either create an extraordinary hardship in the form of a substantial and unjustified limitation on the reasonable use or economic return on the property, or practical difficulties result from strict compliance with the minimum standards.
-523 - 2.
+- 1. There are special circumstances applicable to a single lot that are not self-imposed and that do not apply generally to other property in the same zone district and vicinity, including but not limited to size, shape, topography, location, surroundings, physical characteristics, natural forces, or by government actions for which no compensation was paid.
+Such special circumstances of the lot either create an extraordinary hardship in the form of a substantial and unjustified limitation on the reasonable use or economic return on the property, or practical difficulties result from strict compliance with the minimum standards. - 2.
 The Variance will not be materially contrary to the public safety, health, or welfare. - 3.
-The Variance does not cause significant material adverse impacts on surrounding properties or infrastructure improvements in the vicinity. - 4.
-The Variance will not materially undermine the intent and purpose of this IDO or the applicable zone district. - 5.
+The Variance does not cause significant material adverse impacts on surrounding properties or infrastructure improvements in the vicinity.

+- 4. The Variance will not materially undermine the intent and purpose of this IDO, the applicable zone district, or any applicable Overlay Zone. - 5.
 The Variance approved is the minimum necessary to avoid extraordinary hardship or practical difficulties.